atinm/IBus/README.md

 # MadFlight IBus Library

-A modern, event-driven C++ library for handling Flysky/Turnigy RC iBUS protocol, specifically designed for MadFlight boards using Mf_Serial.
+A modern, event-driven C++ library for handling Flysky/Turnigy RC iBUS protocol, specifically designed for MadFlight boards using MF_Serial.
+Depends on MF_Serial.h from Madflight and so will only work in the Madflight source tree.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)